 Prior to returning to active practice, registrants must reach out to the health monitoring department to discuss their specific requirements, diagnosis and scope of practice.

 Registrants must construct a return-to-work plan and discuss it with their treating physician(s).
-The Physician Health Program of BC can assist in developing this plan.
+The BC Physician Health Program can assist in developing this plan.

 The plan should include the following:

 - approximate number of hours worked per week

 - proposed practice setting

 The plan may also include a proposal for how hours of work or duties might increase over time.

 After a return-to-work plan has been discussed and approved, the treating physician(s) must forward a letter to the College confirming the registrant’s fitness to practise.
 This may include family physicians, psychiatrists and/or specialists who treated the registrant.
 The health monitoring department has template forms to be completed by those care providers.
 These reports must be current within three months.

 Reviewing the file